-- c) provide notification without being requested to do so where they, in the performance of their duties: - 1. identify specific dangers to internal security; - 2. have information about persons who have behaved violently in the context of sporting events in Liechtenstein and abroad.

-1a) Offices of the National Administration, administrative authorities, and courts, as well as physicians, psychologists, and psychotherapists, shall be entitled to make threat reports to the National Police about persons of whom it must be assumed that they are prepared to use violence against third parties.110

-2) The National Police shall verify whether this data is correct and relevant for the performance of its duties.
+- 1. identify specific dangers to internal security; - 2. have information about persons who have behaved violently in the context of sporting events in Liechtenstein and abroad. - 1a) Offices of the National Administration, administrative authorities, and courts, as well as physicians, psychologists, and psychotherapists, shall be entitled to make threat reports to the National Police about persons of whom it must be assumed that they are prepared to use violence against third parties.110 - 2) The National Police shall verify whether this data is correct and relevant for the performance of its duties.
 It shall destroy incorrect or irrelevant data.